Yolean/ystack/README.md

+# Resolves the Catch 22

+Y-stack isn't a Kubernetes quick-start.
+It's meant for spending hundreds of hours learning Kubernetes _while developing code_, ideally in a team, and see your CI/CD and software architecture evolve entangled with Kubernetes _primitives_.

+# Complexity and the Catch 22

-_2019-09-20 The Y-stack readme is just a quick-start.
-For break-down of paragraphs and terms see my WIP lecture [Slides](https://docs.google.com/presentation/d/1tnMORT5a3ucAxf9I_ZClLYvbCJsRmfK_HT1Q6HPETow/edit?usp=sharing) to engineering masters' students at [Chalmers](http://www.cse.chalmers.se/edu/course/DAT300/)._
+_2019-09-20 by Staffan: For break-down of paragraphs and terms see my WIP lecture [Slides](https://docs.google.com/presentation/d/1tnMORT5a3ucAxf9I_ZClLYvbCJsRmfK_HT1Q6HPETow/edit?usp=sharing) to engineering masters' students at [Chalmers](http://www.cse.chalmers.se/edu/course/DAT300/)._

-# To deliver software using Kubernetes
+## To deliver software using Kubernetes

 Ignoring everything that’s cool and fun, Kubernetes just means a bunch of machines - physical or virtual - running a bunch of processes.
 Machines are called _nodes_ and if they’re Linux you can open a remote shell on them an run `ps -aux` to list these processes.